Whole School Numeracy

 When pupils enter in Year 7 any student identified as having low levels of numeracy is provided with additional support which may be within their maths lessons or on a one to one intervention programme.
 This is to enable them to “catch up” to the level of students in their year group and provide them with the confidence needed to go on to make further progress.
-Intervention is also targeted at pupils in Key Stage 3 who are not making three levels of progress, often as a result of poor numeracy skills.
+Intervention within class is also targeted at pupils in Key Stage 3 who are not making three levels of progress, often as a result of poor numeracy skills.

 At Regents Park we work hard to build on the numeracy strategies employed by our feeder schools.

 In Year 7 we have introduced ‘Numeracy Ninjas’ where students tackle a series of numeracy problems against the clock and gain a ‘ninja coloured belt’ depending on their score in every maths lesson.
 Year 7 are also embarking on ‘Algebra Assassins’ which will stretch and challenge our students.

 In Year 8, students are using Numeracy Ninja weekly in tutor time to embed those strategies studied in Year 7.